 3. Free Of Maintenance And Repairs

 Your landlord has primary responsibility for the care of the property.
 It is up to you to inform your landlord of the need for maintenance and care.
 For those not handy or not wanting to spend the money to fix things, renting can be ideal.
-Usually the landlord wants to use their own folks (eg. painters, electricians) for respective issues in the home.
+Usually, the landlord wants to use their folks (e.g., painters, electricians) for respective issues in the home.

 4. Flexibility To Leave

 At the end of the lease, you can leave the premises.
-Many people decide to move around and explore different areas or look for different jobs.
-You aren’t tied down and as long as your payments through the end of lease are made, you are good to go.
-It is very difficult to leave your own home as quickly as a tenant can.
+Many people decide to move around and explore different areas or look for other jobs.
+You aren’t tied down, and as long as you make payments through the end of the lease, you are good to go.
+It is challenging to leave your own home as quickly as a tenant can.